About the Author

 However, as the years went by, I realized that the Worldwide Church of God (which has now been renamed Grace Communion International or GCI for short) was going farther and farther away from what it used to be.
 In many respects the church has now turned a full 180 degrees!

-Its leaders have decided that the teachings which Mr. Armstrong left behind “cannot be fixed” and have to be “dismantled brick by brick” – “demolished.”
+Its leaders have decided that the teachings which Mr. Armstrong left behind were so erroneous that they “cannot be fixed” and have to be “dismantled brick by brick” – “demolished.”
 They have written off Mr. Armstrong as a “false prophet” and a “heretic.”
 They have declared that the original WCG members had been “so blind” and “so theologically ignorant” as to have followed Mr. Armstrong.

 In 2005 I retired from active pastoral ministry in this church.
 Before then I had come to seriously reconsider what the church (WCG/GCI) has been teaching in the last decade and a half, as well as what I have learned from seminaries.
 The more deeply I study the Bible, the more certainly I have decided to “obey God rather than men” (Acts 5:29).